Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

       ... //more commands
    ]
    ```
-   If your brush can also be called as a shape, like it's the case for `cube`, add the corresponding set of commands by
+   If your brush can also be called as a shape, as is the case for `cube`, add the corresponding set of commands by
    copying the lines above and replacing `brush` with `shape`.